 Often, when we experience a death, it is hard to feel, act, and think of everything at the same time.
 That is where we come in.
 We take detailed notes and think things through with you and your family in mind.

 Practical things like:

 - Ways to keep track of people who bring food, send flowers, etc.

-- Incorporate special outdoor displays of autos, tractors, motorcylcles, trucks and more
+- Incorporate unique outdoor displays of autos, tractors, motorcycles, trucks and more

 - Provide live music, or help you share special music with those who visit